saicoco/SA-Text/README.md

 Here are two differences from paper: postprogress algorithm and outputs of network.

-here are two outputs of networks: border_map and guassian map. **Border map** is used to seperate from two text instances, and **gaussian map** is used to generate text center region.
-For afraid of two text center region are detach, so we can use border map to delete these pixels that are in two instances border; then we use text center region to generate text instances, finally, we expand text instances by dilate in opencv.
+here are two outputs of networks: border map and guassian map. **Border map** is used to separate from two text instances, and **gaussian map** is used to generate text center region.
+For afraid of two text center regions are attach, so we can use a border map to delete these pixels that are in two instances border; then we use text center region to generate text instances, finally, we expand text instances by dilating in opencv.